bazelbuild/continuous-integration/docs/downstream-testing.md

 Create "New Build" in the [Culprit Finder](https://buildkite.com/bazel/culprit-finder) project with the following environment variable:

 - **PROJECT_NAME** (The project name must exist in DOWNSTREAM_PROJECTS in [bazelci.py](https://github.com/bazelbuild/continuous-integration/blob/master/buildkite/bazelci.py))
+- (Optional) **PROJECT_COMMIT** (The exact commit the project will be tested at, this is useful when you want to reduce the number of tests by editing the project's CI yaml file.)
 - (Optional) **TASK_NAME** (The task name must exist in the project's config file, eg. [macos_latest](https://github.com/bazelbuild/rules_apple/blob/master/.bazelci/presubmit.yml#L3)).
 For old config syntax where platform name is essentially the task name, you can also set PLATFORM_NAME instead of TASK_NAME.
 If not set, culprit finder will bisect for all tasks of the specified project.
 - (Optional) **TASK_NAME_LIST** A list of **TASK_NAME** separated by `,`.
 You can set this to bisect for multiple tasks in one build.
 It will be ignored if **TASK_NAME** is set.
 - (Optional) **GOOD_BAZEL_COMMIT** (A full Bazel commit, Bazel built at this commit still works for this project).
 If not set, culprit finder will use the last green bazel commit in downstream pipeline as the good bazel commit.